inventables/x-carve-instructions/1000mm/step11/index.md

  Choose the correct settings for your X-Carve here.
 You'll want to make sure that you have the ACME threaded rod selected for the lead screw unless you're using a pre-2016 machine with an M8 threaded rod.
 Once you've configured your machine using the dropdown menus click <strong>Confirm settings</strong>.

 <img src="./photo/machinedetail2020.png">
+<div class="note"><strong>NOTE:</strong> If you're having trouble connecting your X-Controller on a computer running Windows, you may need to update the FTDI driver then re-start your computer. <a href="http://www.ftdichip.com/Drivers/CDM/CDM21228_Setup.zip">Click here</a> for a direct download.
+The linked file is a .zip file for installation on Windows 7 and newer only.
+If possible, we recommend installing the driver using administrative privileges with a right click and selecting "Run as Administrator".</div>

 If the machine successfully connects, you'll be presented with a set of controls for jogging your machine.
 At this point the motors should be locked.